 Encouraging healthy sleep habits to help your baby sleep better could reduce sleep sounds.
 The following tips may help the baby sleep well (4).

-- Using dim lights and keeping the room quiet at night helps the baby understand the difference between night and day.
+- Using dim or no lights and keeping the room quiet at night helps the baby understand the difference between night and day.
 It helps their body prepare for sleep better.

 - Know your baby’s sleep cues such as looking sleepy or glazed over, rubbing eyes, being fussy, or tired.
 Lay them in the crib for sleep when they show these cues.

-- Encourage daytime naps to prevent excess tiredness and exhaustion by night.
+- Encourage daytime naps to prevent excess tiredness and exhaustion by night but avoid naps in the late evening.

 - Follow bedtime routines to help the baby relax and fall asleep.